Tech-at-DU/d3-tutorial/08-axis/readme.md

 ### d3.scaleTime()

-Now we can use a time scale for the xscale.
+Now you can use a time scale for the xscale.
 Replace the existing xscale with:

 ```JS
 // Find the extents of the dates